EUPATI FELLOW PROGRAMME

 How much does the full EUPATI Patient Expert Training Programme cost?

 Participants are encouraged to contact their patient organizations, their EUPATI national platforms or contact EUPATI writing at email@example.com for information about possible avenues for financial support.

 Why is it important to attend the training events to become a EUPATI Fellow?

 During these events learners engage in practical exercises led by representatives from the multi-stakeholder EUPATI Faculty.
 Also, the events are a great opportunity for participants to meet with each other, to interact, network and share experiences and learnings within the group.

-For the next EUPATI Fellow Cohort, graduation in 2022:
+Information for the current EUPATI Fellow Cohort 5, graduating in 2022: